A Quick Note about Ronnie K's Career Journeys

 2002–2012:

-Launched a B2C internet company offering consumers personalized car reports based on the make, model, and year of their car.
+Created a B2C internet company offering consumers personalized car reports based on the make, model, and year of their car.
 Over 11 years, the company grew to over 600,000 registered members before it was sold.

 -